xsuite/nafflib/README.md

 ### Categorization of harmonics

-For stable motion in quasiperiodic system, the frequencies are expected to come as a linear combinations of the fundamental frequencies (3 for a 6D system).
+For stable motion sufficiently close to integrable invariants of a conservative system, the frequencies are expected to come as a linear combinations of the fundamental tunes (3 for a 6D system).

-To properly study the spectral lines, the user should almost always try to unambigously identify them, since very close spectral lines can be mistaken for one another and **ordering by amplitude will definitely lead to the wrong results**.
+To properly study the harmonics of a system, the user should almost always try to unambigously identify the spectral lines, since very close lines can be mistaken for one another and **ordering them by amplitude will definitely lead to the wrong results**.

 Such a categorization of the spectral lines can be done for stable motion from a hamiltonian system like the LHC or any standard map by using the linear combination of fundamental frequencies as a unique ID to follow a given spectral line.
 See for example the `examples/nb_convergence.ipynb` notebook for such an approach.